TomFraser/FG-B-2017/Docs/Docs.md

 #### Contains (.h, .cpp)

 The Light library controls all 20 lightsensors on the botom of the robot and keeps us from going out over the white line.
+The library reads the 20 lightsensors situated in a circular pattern giving us full control of the robots position relative to the line.

 To use the Light library, import it into your main c++ file